Anupam2808/SPY-BREACHER/README.md

 # SPY-BREACHER
-**Python Tool to Find leaked passwords , usernames and breach data ......**
+**Python Tool to CHECK IF YOUR INFORMATION WAS EXPOSED IN A DATA BREACH ......**

 **Spy-Breacher is simple python tool which checks for leaked passwords for the given email using _breachdirectory API_ .......**